-Shahrbanou Tadjbakhsh, leading expert on human security discussed the role of human security in development at the Kapuscinski development lecture in Riga hosted by the University of Latvia and the Stockholm School of Economics in Riga.
+Shahrbanou Tadjbakhsh, leading expert on human security discussed the role of human security in development in this #KAPTalks.

 Much in the same way that Amartya Sen introduced ethics into economics, Mahbub Ul Haq and his team posited in the 1994 Human Development Report (HDR), that “security”, until then associated with the prerogative of states in realist international relations and political science theories, should be seen from the point of view of people.
 The best way to achieve security (both at the global, national and societal levels), they argued, is to increase that of people.
 In the 1994 HDR, Human Security was broadly defined as “freedom from fear and freedom from want” and characterized as “safety from chronic threats such as hunger, disease, and repression as well as protection from sudden and harmful disruptions in the patterns of daily life – whether in homes, in jobs or in communities” (UNDP, 1994).
 Since then, a healthy debate has been raging both in academia and in policy circles around definitions of Human Security.
 Some focus on a narrow definition of “freedom from fear” that concentrates on safety from physical violence and threats, while others defend a broader definition that also refers to threats to livelihood (“freedom from want”) and indignities (“freedom to live in dignity”).